 You won’t be able to connect to a wireless network if Wi-Fi is not listed in Network & Internet.
 If Wi-Fi is missing, the Internet access icon will also be missing from your taskbar.

-- Restart your Windows 10 device and check Wi-Fi settings
+- Restart your Surface or Windows device and check Wi-Fi settings

 - Install Windows Updates